wales-group/examples/LJ38/01_Introducing_GMIN/README.md

 # Example 1 - Introducing GMIN

-**GMIN** aims to efficiently locate the global minimum of a system by employing the basin-hopping methodology.
+**GMIN** aims to efficiently locate the global minimum of a system by employing the basin-hopping global optimisation methodology.
 Here we use it to find the two lowest energy minima for a cluster of 38 Lennard-Jones particles, known as LJ38.

 ## Directory contents